-2. Oroeco: The developers of Oroeco are from UC Berkeley and they have developed a way of turning your life into a gamified eco-impact summary.
-As you travel and in your normal life simply input what you purchase, consume, and do into the app and the algorithm behind the app will show you the impact of your decisions on the environment.
+2. Oroeco: The developers of Oroeco are from UC Berkeley and have developed a way of turning your life into a gamified eco-impact summary.
+As you travel (or even when you are in your normal life) simply input what you purchase, consume, and do into the app and the algorithm behind the app will show you the impact of your decisions on the environment.
 You can compare it to those around you and your friends to see who’s the greenest among you.
 It’s a great way to understand your impact and find ways to lower it.

 4. Olio: By far one of the most innovative apps to date is the “food sharing” app by Olio.
 Don’t worry, it doesn’t mean you’re sharing a meal with someone but rather it’s a way of collectively solving what we do with excess food.
 If you’re traveling and bought too much food (box of crackers, fresh fruit, etc), simply log into the app and post that you have it and someone will come and pick it up.
 It also works in reverse that if you find yourself stuck in a city and are getting low on budget, login and see if someone’s got something to offer!